Saturday of Week 4 of Easter – Gospel

 Jesus is the Word of God; he is the utterance of God; he is God expressing himself and communicating himself to us.
 In his person, Jesus is totally united with the Father.
 But in Jesus’ humanity, which is where we meet him, the Father only comes through in the dimmest fashion.
 As Paul wrote to the Christians of Corinth:

-At present we see indistinctly, as in a mirror, but then face to face.
-At present I know partially; then I shall know fully as I am known.
+For now we see only a reflection, as in a mirror, but then we will see face to face.
+Now I know only in part; then I will know fully, even as I have been fully known.
 (1 Cor 13:12)

-The love that Jesus shows is the love of the Father but, limited by his human nature, it is only the faintest image of the full reality of that love.
+The love that Jesus shows is the love of the Father, but reflected through his human nature, it is only the faintest image of the full reality of that love.
 It is so important for us to understand this.
-That is why Jesus calls himself the Way – he is the Way not the End.
+That is why Jesus calls himself the Way – he is the Way, not the End.
 The Father is the End and Goal of all living.

-The one who has faith in me will do the works I do, and greater far than these.
-Why?
-Because I go to the Father.
+Very truly, I tell you, the one who believes in me will also do the works that I do and, in fact, will do greater works than these, because I am going to the Father.

-How can we possible do greater, far greater things than Jesus?
+How can we possibly do greater, far greater things than Jesus?
 Yet, in a way, it is very true.

-Jesus, in his time here on earth, was very limited in what he could accomplish.
-He lived in one very small place, likely spoke only one language, although he might have picked up a smattering of Greek; he reached relatively few people and was only intimate with a small number.
+Because of his human nature, Jesus’ accomplishments were limited during his short time here on earth.
+He lived in one very small place, likely spoke only one language, although he might have picked up a smattering of Greek; he reached relatively few people and was intimate with only a small number.

-There are many Christians today who, with the means of travel and communications available to them, can bring the message of Jesus to far greater numbers and often more effectively.
-The pope in a major address or at a Christmas Mass can reach a potential audience of billions through television, radio and the newspaper.
+There are many Christians today who, with the means of travel and communications available to them, can bring the message of Jesus to far greater numbers and often more efficiently.
+The pope in a major address or at a Christmas Mass can reach a potential audience of billions through television, radio and via the Web.
 Jesus could do none of these things.

-Jesus, now in his risen Body, the Church, can indeed “do far greater things” and this was made possible by his going back to the Father and passing on his work into our hands.
-Given the instruments at our disposal, we have a great responsibility to do that “greater work”.
+Jesus, now in his risen Body, the Church, can indeed “do greater works than these”, and this was made possible by his going back to the Father and passing on his work into our hands.
+Given the instruments at our disposal, we have a great responsibility to do those “greater works”.

 He has left us but is still with us.